 For more persistent cases, or when skin appearance is a significant concern, laser therapy can be an option.
 Dermatologists may recommend laser treatments to reduce redness and improve the skin’s texture, though multiple sessions may be needed for optimal results.
 This option is typically considered when other treatments have not worked.

-Life with keratosis pilaris can be a bit of a bumpy ride, but these small pimples on the back of arms are harmless and can often be managed with the right keratosis pilaris treatments.
+Life with keratosis pilaris can be a bumpy ride, but these small pimples on the back of arms are harmless and can often be managed with the right keratosis pilaris treatments.
 You’ll smooth things out in no time!